Global Food Security

 - Biology—Optimizing the conversion of sunlight into food energy; the nature and implications of genetic modifications of plants; advantages and hazards associated with agrichemicals.

 To frame such a global challenge into a context that fits Monmouth College and its students, the following four questions have been identified in order to guide the work faculty and students undertake:

 - How do we feed a human population of 9.5 billion or more with food systems that are sustainable, achieve nutritional equity, and ensure access to culturally appropriate food?

 - What are the social/biological/economic consequences of food insecurity for individuals and societies?

 - How should we construct sustainable food systems and ensure food security in Western Illinois?

 - How do we promote sustainable food systems and create a food culture oriented toward achieving full human potential at Monmouth College?

 These questions serve as the backdrop for the rich and engaging experience that Monmouth College and its surroundings provide students.
 Monmouth College’s geographic location is uniquely suited for discussions of food production and distribution.

 Surrounded by prime farmland, Monmouth lies in the heart of a productive agricultural region.
-Local food-related industries include a pork processing plant that ships 780 million pounds annually and a 480-acre Monsanto research farm.
+Local food-related industries include a pork processing plant that ships 780 million pounds annually and a 480-acre Bayer Crop Science research farm.
 Nearby transportation hubs include the massive Burlington Northern Santa Fe railroad classification yard at Galesburg and the Mississippi River, upon which 60 percent of U.S. grain exports travel by barge.